Updated: 5 December 2023

 Agricultural area in use (concerning the survey of pesticide usage on arable crops):

-Meadows and pastureland, barley, oats or spring wheat area:
+Meadows and pastureland, barley, oats, spring wheat, winter wheat and oil-seeds area:

 Only statistics for the whole country.